 Analytic strategy

 Data were first examined for missing values, and little’s MCAR test revealed that across each variable between .2% and 3.1% data were missing at random, χ2 = 341.39, df = 314, p =.138.
-Expectation maximisation (EM) method were used to estimate the missing values (87) to provide a complete data set for the main analyses.
+Expectation maximisation (EM) method were used to estimate the missing values [87] to provide a complete data set for the main analyses.
 Data were also examined for outliers and normality to ensure data met the assumptions for parametric testing.
-Significant outliers with z scores greater than two were windsorized (88,89), which involved replacing extreme values to reduce the influence of outliers on the subsequent analysis.
+Significant outliers with z scores greater than two were windsorized [88,89], which involved replacing extreme values to reduce the influence of outliers on the subsequent analysis.
 Overall, 3.21% of the data were winsorized.

 Data analyses were completed in two phases.
 First, to test H1 and H2, Pearson correlations were carried out between social support and social identification (H1), and then with challenge and threat (H2).
 Second, a series of hierarchical multiple regression analyses were performed to test H3 to H7.
 In each regression analysis, age and sex were entered at step 1, challenge and threat were entered at step 2, and social identity and social support were entered at step 3, predicting outcome variables perceived stress (H3), and life satisfaction (H4).
 Third, in a further two regression analyses, perceived stress and life satisfaction were entered into step 4, predicting outcomes of turnover intentions (H5), absenteeism (H6), and performance (H7).
 All analyses were carried out using IBM SPSS Statistics (Version 27).